ckeditor/ckeditor5/docs/builds/guides/frameworks/angular.md

 ### `watchdog`

-An instance of the {@link module:watchdog/contextwatchdog~ContextWatchdog `ContextWatchdog`} class that is responsible for providing the same context to the editor instances and restarting the whole structure in case of crashes.
+An instance of the {@link module:watchdog/contextwatchdog~ContextWatchdog `ContextWatchdog`} class that is responsible for providing the same context to multiple editor instances and restarting the whole structure in case of crashes.

 ```ts
 import CKSource from 'path/to/custom/build';